Keep Your Heart (2)

 Looking on our hearts

-The heart is the place to look to determine the state or condition of one’s faith –whether it be true or false, lively or feeble.
+Strong souls require stout hearts, hearts strengthened with and kept for holy spiritual power and affections.
+The heart is the place to look in determining the state or condition of one’s faith –whether it be true or false, lively or feeble.
 The Lord Himself looks on the heart, to see what’s brewing there, to observe the bent or inclination of a person’s soul, what a person loves and desires, and to respond in ways appropriate to what He sees there – whether to reject the person, as He did with King Saul, or to receive and bless him, as He did with David.

-The Lord is looking on our hearts, and, so, we should be looking on them as well, keeping good watch on our affections and guarding against anything that might corrupt our hearts and compromise our faith.
-The renewing of our heart depends on understanding the role of the heart in the soul, and of improving the right use of affections, in line with the teaching of God’s Word.
+The Lord looks on our hearts, so we should be looking on them as well, keeping a close watch on our affections and guarding against anything that might corrupt our heart, weaken our soul, and compromise our faith.
+The renewing of the heart depends on understanding the role of the heart in the soul, and of improving the right use of affections, in line with the teaching of God’s Word.

 Jonathan Edwards wrote, “true religion consists, in a great measure, in vigorous and lively actings of the inclination and will of the soul, or the fervent exercises of the heart…” He elaborated this theme of his great work, A Treatise Concerning Religious Affections by writing, “That religion which God requires, and will accept, does not consist in weak, dull, and lifeless wishes, raising us but a little above a state of indifference.
 God, in his word, greatly insists upon it, that we be in good earnest, fervent in spirit, and our hearts vigorously engaged in religion.”

-When we hear the word affection we might think of a feeling of fondness for another person.
+Jonathan Edwards wrote that vigorous Christian faith depends on maintaining proper affections.
+When we hear the word affection, we might think of a feeling of fondness for another person.
 We say that we have affection for our spouses, children, and friends, and we associate that feeling with a kind of pleasantness, warmth, and wellbeing.

 But Edwards means much more than this.
 For him, the word affections includes every emotion, attitude, or sentiment which stirs from the depths of our souls and inclines us to act in particular ways and, thus, to be a particular kind of person.
 As he puts it, “The affections are no other, than the more vigorous and sensible exercise of the inclination and will of the soul.”

 Second, affections are sensible.
 That is, not only do we feel them deeply, but they come to expression in sensible ways, that is, in ways that engage our senses and bodies in action, or “motion”, as Edwards puts it.
 Affections are not content merely to remain feelings in our hearts.
 The true nature of our affections – regardless of what we might insist we may feel – will be observed in the actions to which they move us.
-We may feel very loving toward someone, but if our actions do not demonstrate that love, then the true affection governing our hearts is something other than love, such as indifference or even hatred.
+We may feel very loving toward someone, but if our actions do not demonstrate that love, then the true affection governing our hearts is something other than love, an affection leading to inaction or wrong action toward another.
+True love issues in action, as Paul explains in 1 Corinthians 13.

 A powerful thing

-Edwards insists, “If we be not in good earnest in religion, and our wills and inclinations be not strongly exercised, we are nothing.
+Edwards was adamant about this: “If we be not in good earnest in religion, and our wills and inclinations be not strongly exercised, we are nothing.
 The things of religion are so great, that there can be no suitableness in the exercises of our hearts, to their nature and importance, unless they be lively and powerful.”
-He continues, “True religion is evermore a powerful thing; and the power of it appears, in the first place, in its exercises in the heart, its principal and original seat.”
+He continued, “True religion is evermore a powerful thing; and the power of it appears, in the first place, in its exercises in the heart, its principal and original seat.”

-Thus, it should not be difficult to determine the condition of our faith at any given time.
-All we need to do is examine the ways our hearts are vigorously inclined, what kind of fervor for God and His will we evidence, and how these affections have shaped the kind of people we are.
+It should not be difficult to determine the condition of our faith at any given time.
+All we need to do is examine the ways our heart is vigorously inclined, what kind of fervor for God and His will we evidence, and how these affections have shaped the kind of people we are.
+God looks on our heart, and we must, too, or the heart, which is by nature deceitful and desperately wicked, will cause our affections to go awry and lead us into a faith that is more travesty than truth (Jer.
+17.9; 2 Cor.
+6.12).

 And if what we find, upon examination, is not consistent with what the Scriptures teach, then we must apply more diligence to keeping our hearts, and to improving them in line with the heart of God and His Word.